sceccotti89/Distributed-File-System/README.md

 start projectScript.bat (Windows systems)
 ```

-Alternatively you can built each single module of the project manually, using the
+Alternatively you can manually built each single module of the project, using the
 ```bash
 mvn install
 ```